crystal-lang/rfcs/text/0009-lifetime-event_loop.md

-- **Crystal event loop:** Component of the Crystal runtime that subscribes to and dispatches events from the OS and other sources to enqueue a waiting fiber when a desired event (such as IO availability) has occured.
+- **Crystal event loop:** Component of the Crystal runtime that subscribes to and dispatches events from the OS and other sources to enqueue a waiting fiber when a desired event (such as IO availability) has occurred.
 It’s an interface between Crystal’s scheduler and the event loop driver.

 - **Event loop driver:** Connects the event loop backend (`libevent`, `IOCP`,